Designing Global-Ready iOS Apps with Sketch: A Step-by-Step Tutorial

 A side-by-side test of the vertical alignment of our font stack

-Note » I’ve used Google translate for some of these translations.
-And for Amazigh I just typed jibberish, since I couldn’t find an Amazigh translation tool.
-I probably could have avoided all of this if I used the Phrase Sketch plugin (more on that below), since the plugin along with Phrase would have allowed me to get real translators to provide me with the translated text I need.
+🗒️ Note » I've used Google Translate for some of these translations.
+And for Amazigh, I just typed jibberish, since I couldn't find an Amazigh translation tool.
+I probably could have avoided all of this if I used the Phrase Sketch integration (more on that below) since the integration along with Phrase would have allowed me to get real translators to provide me with the translated text I need.

 Even with our increasing mobile phone screen sizes, real estate on mobile is a precious commodity.
 And translations of the same phrase in different languages can significantly vary in length.
 This is a recipe for text labels getting truncated and causing users to miss information, or get annoyed because our interface looks broken to them.